MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/shufflequery.md

 ---
 # shuffle query

 The `shuffle` query is a semantic-preserving transformation used with a set of operators that support the `shuffle` strategy.
 Depending on the data involved, querying with the `shuffle` strategy can yield better performance.
-It is better to use the shuffle query strategy when the `shuffle` key (a `join` key, `summarize` key, `make-series` key or `partition` key) has a high cardinality and the regular operator query hits query limits.
+It's better to use the shuffle query strategy when the `shuffle` key (a `join` key, `summarize` key, `make-series` key or `partition` key) has a high cardinality and the regular operator query hits query limits.

 You can use the following operators with the shuffle command: